Stand with Ukraine flag

 Parameter Default value Description

-requestExpression ${[0:3]==atr} The expression that is used to know if the request from the device is “Attribute Request” or not.
+requestExpression ${[0:3]==atr} The expression that is used to determine if the request from the device is “Attribute Request” or not.

 attributeNameExpression [3:] The expression that is used to get the name of the requested attribute from the received data.

-Configuration of this subsection looks like:
+Configuration of this subsection looks like this:

 1